uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/complexity-tractability-TSP.md

 ### Discussing real world examples of the traveling salesman problem and evaluating the effectiveness of the algorithms on the real world problems (Excellence)

 In order to gain Excellence in the standard, you will need to go beyond just applying and explaining algorithms used on the Cray Pots Problem (and TSP).
 The reports of students who gain excellence in this standard generally have explored the algorithms and their implications in depth and/ or done their own research into real world applications of TSP.
 You should ensure you have discussed the practical applications and the algorithms, and have evaluated the algorithms in terms of the practical applications (i.e. are the algorithms any good in practice?)
 You might choose to do this by following some or all of the following suggestions (Focussing on two is a good number).
 Remember that you should only use 5 pages on complexity/tractability in total, so your discussion and evaluation for excellence should take up no more than about 2 pages.
 - Analyse the greedy heuristic algorithm (e.g. cases where it finds a really bad solution, and cases where it finds the optimal solution), and explore how effective it would be in practice.
 One way you could do this is to do a search in Google maps for something like supermarkets in a city (ideally you’ll want at least 20 to 30 to appear), and then ensuring the the roads are visible on the map, take a screenshot of it.
 Trace a greedy heuristic algorithm path onto it, and then evaluate how effective it was.
-You will probably find that some parts of the path make sense, although in other parts it is inefficient because a destination was “skipped” when others that were somewhat near it were visited, and the shortest path heuristic pulled the path away from that destination.
+You will probably find that some parts of the path make sense, although in other parts it is inefficient because a destination was "skipped" when others that were somewhat near it were visited, and the shortest path heuristic pulled the path away from that destination.
 What kinds of heuristics would you use to get a better solution? (e.g. could you somehow break the TSP into a bunch of clusters, in which you visit all in the cluster before moving onto the next cluster?)
 You might want to include a second map showing your other heuristic ideas.
 The maps should take up around ½ a page each.
 Make sure to discuss your conclusions.
 - Exploring and discussing why companies that carry out tasks such as delivering goods (e.g. a soft drink company sending people around to restock their many vending machines or a courier service delivering parcels to various addresses) are willing to invest so much money in finding better solutions to their own travelling salesman problems (and the closely related problems that arise when additional constraints such as speed limits and road blocks are added).
 - Investigating and discussing real world examples of the Travelling Salesman Problem e.g. a soft drink company sending people around to restock their many vending machines or a courier service delivering parcels to various addresses, or someone dropping off invitations to a group of friends.